-Thanks to the great folks at Kimberly-Clark for sponsoring this post about tips for helping stretch the budget.
+Thanks to the great folks at Kimberly-Clark for making this post about tips for helping stretch the budget possible.
 My comments and opinions are my own.

 If you are on a budget, like me, the thought of traveling during your vacation might seem out of reach.
 But that isn’t necessarily the case.
 In the last year, we have traveled quite a bit more than usual, and, while I don’t pretend to be an expert, here are a few tips drawn from my experience.

 It’s interesting how sometimes we turn a blind eye to the wonderful resources we have nearby.
 Mark my words, you will be amazed by the wonderful places you can visit that you never thought of, heard of, or considered before by just looking closer to home.